 Frank L. Madla ECHS, Imelda Davis ECHS, and Greg A Garcia ECI are New Frontiers Public Schools campuses that serve students in grades 6-12.
-Madla is located on the campus of Palo Alto College, Davis is located on the campus of San Antonio College, and Garcia ECI is located in proximity of the Madla campus.
+Madla and Davis ECHS are co-located on the campus of Palo Alto College, and Garcia ECI is located in proximity of the Madla campus.
 Both campuses are built on a commitment to provide students with

-- > Rigorous academic programs - > College-immersion experience Safe and student friendly environment - > Personalized academic counseling - > Equipping students with the self-confidence and skills they need to thrive in the 21st-century economy
+- > Rigorous academic programs - ➤ College-immersion experience Safe and student friendly environment - Personalized academic counseling - > Equipping students with the self-confidence and skills they need to thrive in the 21st-century economy

-Students attending the high schools, have the opportunity to earn an associate degree (60 credits) from Palo Alto College or San Antonio College, while earning their High School Distinguished Diploma at no cost.
+Students attending the high schools, have the opportunity to earn an associate degree (60 credits) from Palo Alto College while earning their High School Distinguished Diploma at no cost.